chen-shteret/ssv2-contact-release-interaction-dataset/README.md

 ![Annotated Frame Example](images/annotated_frame.png)

 Collecting human annotations for interactions using the Amazon Mechanical Turk platform.
-Human subjects were asked to annotate **core interaction events** in videos from the SSv2 dataset [2].
+Human subjects were asked to annotate **core interaction events** in videos from the SSv2 dataset.

 Shown here are example annotations for **“contact”** and **“release”** events, where the target object (white candle)
 becomes attached to a hand (left) and a surface (middle), or detached from the hand (right).